Chapter 5

 Eku loved being on the pilgrimage.

-Every day brought a new adventure.
+Every day was an adventure.

 “We are the elephants now,” Eku overheard Krele tell Shona, who laughed.

-Eku figured that was fine.
+Eku figured that was fine by him.

 Elephant parades were led by matriarchs, who guided the great beasts unerringly from food source to watering hole.

-His aunt Shona was older and taller than Krele.
-Stronger physically, which Eku figured made sense, seeing that she had to lay with Yathi’s father Lume, who was like a water buffalo at a small pond.
+Stronger physically, which Eku figured made sense, seeing that she had to lay with Lume, who was like a water buffalo at a small pond.

 Eku checked every day, but he was lagging in that department.

-Eku’s mother was a bit shorter than average and slender, but famous for her quickness; at one time, being fastest amongst all the young females, faster even than most of the males.
+Eku’s mother was a bit shorter than average and slender, but famous for her quickness; at one time, being the fastest amongst all the young females, faster even than most of the males.

 As the Abantu say, when something is meant to be, something happens.

-When first hearing such tales about his sister, Eku—who revered his mother—was horrified and needed to verify such an outrageous claim with an adult he trusted.
+When hearing such tales about his sister, Eku—who revered his mother—was horrified and needed to verify such an outrageous claim with an adult he trusted.

 Eku walked away muttering.